fullstackman/Starz/README.md

 * Alexa [teaches guitar](https://github.com/terrenjpeterson/guitarteacher)
 * Detect the [key of a song](https://github.com/ibsh/is_KeyFinder)
 * An [alternative to Docker](https://github.com/mirage/mirage) that constructs kernels and stuff
+* A [library](https://github.com/rodneyrehm/viewport-units-buggyfill) to fix bugs in browsers that have trouble with viewport units
 * Learn about [the Elixir language](https://github.com/h4cc/awesome-elixir)
+* A [tool](https://github.com/webtorrent/instant.io) to stream torrents over the web
 * Decorate your mac terminal with [Pokemon backgrounds](https://github.com/LazoCoder/Pokemon-Terminal)
-* A [tool](https://github.com/webtorrent/instant.io) to stream torrents over the web
+* A [book](https://github.com/shihyu/Programming_learning_resource/blob/master/Design/Non-Designers.Design.Book.3rd.Edition.pdf) I might need for an upcoming class